tychay/terrys_commentary/README.md

 regular HTML.
 It also supports shortcodes to generate them.
 Use the following
 shortcode:
 `[commentary text="INSERT TOOLTIP TEXT HERE"]INSERT TARGET TEXT HERE[/commentary]`

+For backward compatibility reasons, any tags with `class="commentary" title="tooltip"` are similarly enabled.

 ## Installation ##